isomerpages/gb-assist/pages/solutionrepo/solution266.md

 ---
-title: PayAdvisorMobile@HRM Version 3 - Package (Tier 2 - 50 users)
+title: CalendarOne CRM Solution Ver 2.0 Enhanced CRM Package (with Peppol E- Invoice) - 10 Users Licence
 permalink: /productivity-solutions-grant/solutionrepo/solution266
 ---

 #### Description

-PayAdvisorMobile @HRM PayAdvisorMobile , a Mobile Workforce Management Software-As-A-Service on Web and Mobile platforms, which includes Personnel, Time & Attendance, Payroll, Leave, Benefits and Claim and Performance Appraisal Management modules - it is an All - In -One human resource solution.
+CalendarOne CRM is a cloud based solution that integrates and automates your entire customer-related business process.
+It's a centralize platform that enable you to share, track, administer and manage your clients' engagement and experience.
+From tracking your leads to managing your transactions with clients, it consolidate and share information that enables you to gain deeper insight into your clients info thus helping you identify critical trends, retain clients and increase sales.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Capps_Solutions_PayAdvisorMobile_HRM 20200040_Annex_3_20200625143624_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_CalendarOne_Annex_3_CR_wef_5_Oct_2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria